-No matter which model you choose, make sure that it aligns with your business goals and the products you offer.
+No matter which model you choose, make sure that the business entity aligns with your business goals and the products you offer.

 4. Choose a Legal Form for Your Business

-The business structure you choose for your cookie business will determine the amount of taxes you pay and which state or federal tax forms you need to file.
+The business structure you choose for your business will determine the amount of business and sales tax you pay and which state or federal tax forms you need to file.

 Read our article comparing the most common cookie business structures.

-All cookie business owners should develop a business plan.
+All business owners should develop a business plan.